Emergency

 Coma stimulation therapy should be initiated as soon as the patient is medically stable.
 Initiating multisensory stimulation during an acute hospital stay may result in increased functional abilities, (sitting, reaching out for objects, etc.) while delay in rehabilitation program may result in the missed window of opportunity that cannot be regained.

-Dr. Dheerja Babbar | Physiotherapy | Sarvodaya Hospital
+Dr. Dheerja Babbar | Physiotherapy and Rehabilitation | Sarvodaya Hospital

 Dr. Dheerja Babbar